What is Artificial Intelligence (AI)?

 "The best way most people can use AI is thinking about it as an assistant, having it work on things that are time-consuming or that you don't like to do,” Humphreys said.
 “By using AI in that way, you're not undermining your own creativity."

 Using AI to organize your thoughts can help you clearly outline ideas, spot gaps and save time planning or structuring your work.
-“I'll turn on voice mode on ChatGPT and I'll talk to it,” he said.
+“I'll turn on voice mode on ChatGPT, and I'll talk to it,” Humphreys said.
 “And then at the end, I'll just ask it to create a summary of the ideas I had or to help me flesh out an idea.”

-If you're interested in using AI you can start by trying out and researching AI models.
+If you're interested in learning or building a career in AI, you can start by trying out and researching AI models.
 "Play around with them,” Humphreys said.
 “Figure out the ones that connect with you, whether that's (with) your ethics, your values or just the output of the model."

 Commonly Asked Questions About AI